 - Fear of dental procedures

 Given this information, the importance of mobile charitable dental clinics is clear.
-While these clinics were never intended to be the final solution to the oral health crisis in America, they fill a very important gap in our system, and can bring long-term benefits for so many in need.
+These clinics were never intended to be the final solution to the oral health crisis in America.
+However, they fill a very important gap in our system, and can bring long-term benefits for so many in need.

 Worth the wait

 Though lines at these clinics are often long, they largely eliminate the issue of access to and cost of care.
-Even those patients who fear dental procedures, once they get to a certain point of desperation, will often attend a free mobile clinic for much needed relief.
+Moreover, even those patients who fear dental procedures, once they get to a certain point of desperation, will often attend a free mobile clinic for much needed relief.

 With these kinds of outcomes, mobile charitable dental clinics have secured a place in the American healthcare landscape for the foreseeable future.
 Patients are always grateful for the care they receive, which goes beyond just the physical.
 Volunteers greet patients and show them the kind of love and encouragement that enhances the overall clinic encounter, making their visit a memorable and positive oral health experience.